MinionEnjoyer/GTAV-REACTOR-V/README.md

 Use the package for your exact supported game version. **Not for GTA Online.**
 See the release notes for validation coverage and known limits.

+Got feedback, or need help?
+Come chat in our community Discord!

 ## What's new in 0.2.5

 - Consolidates startup, desktop/DPI presentation, passive-HUD ownership, and menu/input work onto one mainline.